Parxd/GroundUpNeuralNet/README.md

 # GroundUpNeuralNet
-A deep neural network implemented from scratch in C++ using the Eigen linear algebra library
+A deep neural network implemented from scratch in C++ using Eigen 3.4.0 linear algebra library